 How Bankruptcy Stops Wage Garnishment, Foreclosure and Collection Calls

 You have already read that bankruptcy can stop foreclosure, wage garnishment, and collection calls, but you probably don’t understand how that is achieved.
 In essence, when you file bankruptcy (that can be chapter 7 or chapter 13) the automatic stay arises by operation of federal law.
 The automatic stay is warranted by Section 362(a) of the U.S. Bankruptcy Code and states that when a bankruptcy petition is filed certain debt collection activities must stop.
 For many individuals the effect of the automatic stay is the cessation of wage garnishment, foreclosure, repossession, bank levies, and collection calls.

-While bankruptcy law requires these activities to stop when you file bankruptcy, it is important to remember that these creditors must be on notice of your filing before these actions can stop.
+While bankruptcy law requires these activities to stop when you file bankruptcy, it is important to remember that these creditors must be on notice of your bankruptcy filing before these actions can stop.
 Therefore, your bankruptcy attorney will fax your garnishing creditor or the Trustee in your foreclosure notice of the automatic stay after filing your petition.

 Chapter 7 Bankruptcy Can Protect Your Assets & Increase Your Credit Score

 Bankruptcy is an often misunderstood process.
 Some prevalent bankruptcy myths are that you will lose all of your property in chapter 7 bankruptcy or will ruin your credit forever by declaring bankruptcy.
 In truth, most chapter 7 bankruptcy cases are “no asset” cases, meaning that all of the property is exempt under California law and therefore not sold in chapter 7 bankruptcy.
 Furthermore, many people who enter bankruptcy with a low credit score will see an increase in their credit score 12 months after bankruptcy.

 Chapter 7 vs. Chapter 13 Bankruptcy